cm-verbose/Notes/Python/Arithmetic operations/Arithmetic operations.md

   ```

 - ## Multiplication
-  The `*=` performs mutliplication on two numbers where they are reassigned.
+  The `*=` performs multiplication on two numbers where they are reassigned.
   ```py
   ans = 5
   ans *= 14